ct2sjk/CSE-350-Final-Project/README.md

 The summarize button will summarize the data of a single graph

 There is also a slider button to adjust each of the subplots parameters

+there is a swap button to swap between the graph data and the added sensordata and metadata on the graph

+there is a browse button for each of the Data CSVs sensordata and metadata having their own

+there is a Query button below four query text boxes from which we can search the datas date and time

+there is a Timeshift button if we need to shift the timezone from local to UTC

+there is a delete button on the General Output which deletes the output data that is printed from pressing summarize on each of the graphs

 # Activity Analyzer
 Initializes the program and creates the initial graphs.
 Responsible for loading the csv data into the file.